pact-foundation/pact-ruby/documentation/provider-states.md

 ### Consumer codebase

-For example, some code that creates the pact in a consumer project might look like this:
+For example, some code that creates a pact in a consumer project might look like this:

 ```ruby
 describe MyServiceProviderClient do